 Container Use works with any coding agent that supports the Model Context Protocol (MCP).
-This page provides comprehensive setup guides for all supported agents.

 Claude Code

-Add MCP Configuration
+Add MCP Configuration:

 cd /path/to/repository

-claude mcp add container-use -- <full path to cu command> stdio
+claude mcp add container-use -- container-use stdio

-Save the CLAUDE.md file at the root of your repository:
+Add Agent Rules (Optional): Save the CLAUDE.md file at the root of your repository:

 curl https://raw.githubusercontent.com/dagger/container-use/main/rules/agent.md >> CLAUDE.md

-For maximum security, restrict Claude Code to only use Container Use tools:
+Trust Only Container Use Tools (Optional): For maximum security, restrict Claude Code to only use Container Use tools:

-claude --allowedTools mcp__container-use__environment_checkpoint,mcp__container-use__environment_create,mcp__container-use__environment_add_service,mcp__container-use__environment_file_delete,mcp__container-use__environment_file_list,mcp__container-use__environment_file_read,mcp__container-use__environment_file_write,mcp__container-use__environment_open,mcp__container-use__environment_run_cmd,mcp__container-use__environment_update
+claude --allowedTools mcp__container-use__environment_add_service,mcp__container-use__environment_checkpoint,mcp__container-use__environment_config,mcp__container-use__environment_create,mcp__container-use__environment_file_delete,mcp__container-use__environment_file_edit,mcp__container-use__environment_file_list,mcp__container-use__environment_file_read,mcp__container-use__environment_file_write,mcp__container-use__environment_open,mcp__container-use__environment_run_cmd,mcp__container-use__environment_update_metadata

 Amazon Q Developer

-Add this configuration to ~/.aws/amazonq/mcp.json:
+Add MCP Configuration: Add this configuration to ~/.aws/amazonq/mcp.json:

 {